SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/webex-source.md

 ## Set up and Configuration

-In this configuration, you will create a new [Webex Integration App](https://developer.webex.com/docs/integrations) in [Webex Develops Portal](https://developer.webex.com/) and generate a Client ID, Client Secret, and generate an Oauth 2.0 authorization code.
-To obtain these, follow the steps below:
+In this configuration, you will create a new [Webex Integration App](https://developer.webex.com/docs/integrations) in [Webex Develops Portal](https://developer.webex.com/) and generate a Client ID, Client Secret, and OAuth 2.0 authorization code.

 ### Create a New Webex Integration app